Intention economy: Examples

 Searls gives an example of intention economy scenario: "A car rental customer should be able to say to the car rental market, 'I'll be skiing in Park City from March 20–25.
 I want to rent a 4-wheel drive SUV.
 I belong to Avis Wizard, Budget FastBreak and Hertz 1 Club.
 I don't want to pay up front for gas or get any insurance.
 What can any of you companies do for me?' — and have the sellers compete for the buyer's business."

 Trendwatching.com describes two problems with intention economy sites. "...Most of these ‘information brokers’ focus on only one product/category.
 Many of them also work (too) closely with a limited set of suppliers.
 Sites that seem to act like intention economy sites are not.
 For example, Priceline which lets customers name their own price and then matches it with the (pre-set) minimum prices that airlines, hotels and rental car companies have provided Priceline.com with this space remains wide open for intention-brokers who can handle a variety of intentions per customer, and genuinely operate on behalf of those customers."
+Priceline ended its Name Your Own Price model for flights in 2016 and car rentals in 2018, and for hotels in 2020.

-Trendwatching lists examples of intention economy sites currently online:
+Trendwatching in 2007 listed examples of intention economy sites then online: